ocupop/hawaiitax/src/_staff/ty-fujikawa.md

   implementation of new clients and service platforms such as but not limited to Sage Intacct, QuickBooks, CS Fixed Assets and Expensify.
-Ty is certified as a Sage Intacct Accounting Specialist, Sage Intacct Implementation Specialist, QuickBooks Online ProAdvisor, and a Bill.com Expert.
-He is CPA eligible and plans to sit for the exam in 2020.</p><p><strong>Fun Fact: </strong>Ty spends his spare time with his friends trying the new and hip restaurants on the island.</p>
+Ty is certified as a Sage Intacct Accounting Specialist, Sage Intacct Implementation Specialist, QuickBooks Online ProAdvisor, Expensify certified, and a Bill.com Expert.
+He is CPA eligible and plans to sit for the exam in 2020.</p><p><strong>Fun Fact:
+  </strong>Ty spends his spare time with his friends trying the new and hip
+  restaurants on the island.</p>
 email: ty@hi-accounting.com
 phone: 808-529-9990
 linkedin: